 On MacOS and Ubuntu you can use the One-Line Binary Installer, to use the script just run:bash <(curl https://get.parity.io -Lk)

-This method is way faster than building, however it only works on Ubuntu and Mac with Homebrew installed.
+This method is much faster than building; however, it only works on Ubuntu and Mac with Homebrew installed.

 Begin the installation by double-clicking on the Parity installer.